A Quick Conference Overview

-The 15th Annual IEP Conference will be held on March 22 and 23, 2018 at the Metro Toronto Convention Centre.
+The 16th IEP Conference will be held on March 21 and 22, 2019 at the Metro Toronto Convention Centre.

 New and Exciting!!!
 For the first time in its history, the IEP Conference will be a two day event.
 On the second day, IEP Conference Registrants will be able to attend an Hiring Expo where they will be able to discuss job opportunities directly with employers.